 The former was delivered by people who didn’t know me, the latter by people who cared about me and watched me struggle for years in a field in which few advance.

 However, the nature of “never give up” demands for it to be innate in the pursuer, not some words to randomly throw around.
 It’s like love, or faith.
 They’re either inside of you, or they aren’t.
 Telling others to “never give up” is at best an empty platitude, at worst, fostering false hope.
 It’s like telling the person wearing necrotic green that it’s flattering even as they stand in front of a mirror.

 If the true notion of “never give up” naturally exists in you, then you know there’s no way around the necessity of ongoing training and practice, whether you’re a cellist, a gymnast, an ice-sculptor, or an actor.
 Performance is unscientific and can vary in quality, but once no longer a novice, you don’t ever go back to feeling (unripe-tomato) green.

-Confidence in one’s skill is like a benevolent mist.
+Confidence in your skill makes you feel immersed in a benevolent mist.
 At that point, other people’s opinions can’t derail you, nor can they give you false hope.
 If perseverance is a motor, confidence is its fuel.
 It’s the essence with which we keep going and continue to offer what we have — until someone takes notice. (continue)

 - No one could or should decide for others if they ought to quit their pursuits.

 - On the other hand, “never give up” is a message that ought to be doled out sparingly, because fostering potential false hope is no less damaging than discouraging someone from pursuing their passion.